+Supermarket operators weathered the downturn in consumer spending during the recent holiday season, according to analysts interviewed last week by SN.
 “If the economic trends continue to suggest that consumer spending is going to slow down, it will catch up to the supermarkets eventually, but so far it hasn't,” said Andrew Wolf, an analyst with BB&T Capital Markets, Richmond, Va.
 “They have been the least affected [retail sector] so far, and their holiday sales, I think, will reflect ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.